 Another such prominent case is from Punjab.
 The Pearls Group promoted by Nirmal Singh Bhangoo, positioned itself as a government undertaking “endorsed by the Union Ministry of Corporate Affairs” to make nearly five crore investors invest over Rs 45,000 crore in multi-level marketing (MLM) pyramid schemes and other ponzi deals.
 The investors were given the false assurance that they would be provided agricultural plots of land, but in reality a sizeable part of the money was redirected to foreign countries like Australia.
 The group allegedly used this money to purchase the Sheraton Mirage Resort and Spa in Gold Coast, Queensland, through its subsidiary Pearls Australasia.
 Bhangoo’s Pearls Agrotech Corporation Ltd (PACL) and Pearls Golden Forest Ltd (PGFL) and their associates were siphoning off funds in 1,000 bank accounts of a maze of firms all over India.
 PACL alone had 256 branches nationwide.

 The CBI registered a case against PGFL, PACL Limited and their promoters Bhangoo and Sukhdev Singh for cheating and criminal conspiracy and seized their passports to prevent them from slipping out of the country.
 But how does this help the investors?
 Bhangoo’s companies are still in business and continue to collect money from gullible investors.
 The Catch-22 situation for millions of small investors is either to keep depositing their recurring deposit EMIs every month and lose much more, or to stop paying and forget the previous amounts paid.
-The whole operation was channelised through a network of five lakh commission agents, who were paid 15-40
+The whole operation was channelised through a network of five lakh commission agents, who were paid 15-40 per cent commission.

 A series of raids on the company offices in New Delhi, Chandigarh, Mohali, Ropar and Jaipur yielded data relating to the deposits and mis-utilisation of funds.
 One of the ways adopted by PACL to cheat investors was to forge land registry documents of farmers and show them to investors in other states to lure more and more people into the net.